Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: On the linearized system

 Note that the equations of~\eqref{syslin-b} are uncoupled, as both Stokes systems can be considered in $\Omega_s^+$ and $\Omega_s^-$ independently.
-By considering $\overline{w}^\pm := w^\pm - H^\pm$, we eliminate the non-homogeneous divergence condition, and we reduce~\eqref{syslin-b} to the standard Stokes problem with non-homogeneous Dirichlet condition:
+By considering $\overline{w}^\pm := w^\pm - H^\pm$, we eliminate the non-homogeneous divergence condition, and we reduce~\eqref{syslin-b} to standard Stokes problems with non-homogeneous Dirichlet condition:

 It is well-known that for almost every $t\in (0,T)$ there exists a unique solution $(\overline{w}^\pm,\pi^\pm)$ satisfying